GigawattDigital/securesilo/README.md

 ## Generate the public and private keys that will be used to encrypt your data at rest on the server

+To complete the admin account setup, will be prompted to generate a public/private key pair, and then to download the private key file.

 Be sure to save the private key file in a safe place.
-You will need it to decrypt your data.
+You will need it to create backup private keys, administer the server, invite users and decrypt your backups.

 Only the public key will be stored on the server.

 ## Start generating secure content